-Many people had compared Monstera trellis vs moss pole one time or the other.
-The truth is that both can give support to your monstera and help them grow taller.
-Whichever support that suits your specification is okay.
+Many people have compared the Monstera trellis to the moss pole at one time or the other.
+The truth is that both can support your monstera and help them grow taller.
+Whichever support suits your specification is okay.

 Conclusion On Moss Pole Alternative

 Using a moss pole to give your plant a direction is essential for DIY gardening.
-However, if you cannot access a moss pole, I would advise you to use any of the moss pole alternatives listed above.
+However, if you cannot access a moss pole, I suggest you use any of the moss pole alternatives listed above.

 Watch the Video below for more tips!